massimocristi1970/MCAV2/README.md

 - **Revenue Insights**: Source diversification and transaction pattern analysis
 - **Tightened Risk Thresholds**: Calibrated for ~20% approval rate

+## 🧾 MCA Scorecard (Rule-Based Consistency Engine)

+This repo now includes an **MCA-specific, transparent rule engine** designed to assess whether a business demonstrates the **revenue consistency required to sustainably support a Merchant Cash Advance**.

+### Why we added this

+The MCA scorecard was introduced following a structured, evidence-led review of our historic MCA lending outcomes.

+As part of this process, we built a **training dataset using all previously funded MCA applications**, combining:
+- Full transaction-level cashflow data
+- Derived financial and behavioural metrics
+- **Observed loan outcomes** (paid as agreed, arrears, default)

+This analysis highlighted a clear pattern: while traditional financial metrics remain important, **short-term revenue consistency** (frequency, gaps, and stability of inflows) was one of the strongest differentiators between:
+- Businesses that repaid smoothly, and
+- Businesses that entered early distress or defaulted.

+The existing scorecard is intentionally comprehensive, but MCA underwriting also benefits from a **fast, explainable “cashflow consistency gate”** that:
+- Reflects real observed outcomes
+- Can be calibrated independently as more MCA data accumulates
+- Provides immediate, defensible triage decisions

+### How we arrived at this approach

+The MCA rule engine is the result of the following process:

+1. **Outcome-based training dataset**
+   - We constructed a dataset using only **funded applications**, ensuring all observations had real repayment outcomes.
+   - This anchored decisions in actual performance rather than theoretical assumptions.

+2. **Metric review and pattern analysis**
+   - A wide range of transaction-derived metrics were reviewed.
+   - Particular focus was placed on measures of **revenue regularity**, not just total revenue.

+3. **Identification of dominant consistency signals**
+   - Three metrics consistently showed strong explanatory power across outcomes:
+     - Frequency of inflow days
+     - Length of gaps between inflows
+     - Volatility of inflow amounts
+   - These signals align closely with the operational reality of MCA products, which rely on frequent trading activity.

+4. **Rule-based implementation**
+   - Rather than embedding this logic in a black-box model, it was implemented as a **standalone, rule-based engine**.
+   - This ensures decisions are explainable, auditable, and easy to refine as further outcome data becomes available.

+### What it does

+The MCA rule engine evaluates three core consistency signals derived from transaction data:

+- **Inflow days (last 30 days)** – number of days with positive inflows, indicating trading regularity
+- **Maximum inflow gap (days)** – longest period without inflows, highlighting dependency or trading pauses
+- **Inflow volatility (coefficient of variation)** – stability of inflow amounts; higher values indicate less predictable cashflow

+These are assessed alongside **data sufficiency checks** (e.g. coverage period and activity levels).

+The engine returns:

+- **Decision**: `APPROVE`, `REFER`, or `DECLINE`
+- **Score (0–100)**: simple points-based ranking for prioritisation
+- **Reasons**: explicit rule triggers for traceability, QA, and governance review

+### How it improves underwriting

+- **Evidence-led decisions** grounded in observed repayment behaviour
+- **Faster, consistent triage** of strong vs weak cashflow profiles
+- **Clear audit trail** with explicit decision reasons
+- **Separation of concerns**, keeping MCA consistency policy distinct from broader affordability and risk models
+- **Calibration-friendly design**, with thresholds managed in a single ruleset and reviewed as new outcomes emerge

+### New files

+- `mca_scorecard_rules.py` – MCA rule engine containing thresholds, scoring logic, and decision outcomes
+- `score_all_apps.py` – batch runner that applies the MCA rules across all JSON exports and outputs CSV/XLSX for analysis and MI

 ## 📊 Scoring Methodologies

 ### 1. 🎯 Subprime Score (Primary)